STEMinds/Eduponics-Pi-MQTT/README.md

 Feel free to report a bug through the app to our email at contact@steminds.com It will be better if you can report to us through Github directly (open issue) and we will follow up to fix it.

-Please join our facebook group [STEM Raspberry Pi Projects](https://www.facebook.com/groups/933961280359429/) to get support and updates on upcoming features, development, progress and projects.
+Please join our facebook group [STEM Raspberry Pi Projects](https://www.facebook.com/groups/933961280359429/) to get support and updates on upcoming features, development, progress and projects or join our subreddit forum at [/r/STEMinds](https://www.reddit.com/r/STEMinds)

 ## TODO List